Titanoboa: Climate implications

 In the 2009 type description, Head and colleagues correlate the gigantism observed in Titanoboa with the climate conditions of its environment.
 As a poikilothermic ectotherm, Titanoboas internal temperature and metabolism were heavily dependent on the ambient temperature, which would, in turn, affect the animal's size.
 Accordingly, large ectothermic animals are typically found in the tropics and decrease in size further away from the equator.
 Following this correlation, the authors suggest that the mean annual temperature can be calculated by comparing the maximum body size of poikilotherm animals found in two localities.
 Based on the relation between temperatures in the modern Neotropics and the maximum length of anacondas, Head and colleagues calculated a mean annual temperature of at least 32–33 C for the equatorial region of Paleocene South America.
-The estimates are consistent with a hot Paleocene climate as suggested by a study published in 2003 and slightly higher (1–5 °C) than estimates derived from the oxygen isotopes of planktonic foraminifers.
+The estimates are consistent with a hot Paleocene climate as suggested by a study published in 2003 and slightly higher (1–5 C) than estimates derived from the oxygen isotopes of planktonic foraminiferans.
 Although these estimates exceed temperatures of modern tropical forests, the paper argued that the increase in temperature was balanced out by higher amounts of rainfall.

-This conclusion was questioned, however, by several researchers following the publication of the paper.
-J. M. Kale Sniderman used the same methodology as Head and colleagues on the Pleistocene monitor lizard Varanus priscus, comparing it to the extant Komodo dragon.
+This conclusion was subsequently questioned by several researchers following the publication of the paper.
+J. M. Kale Sniderman used the same methodology as Head and colleagues on the Pleistocene monitor lizard Varanus priscus (megalania), comparing it to the extant Komodo dragon.
 Sniderman calculates that following this method, the modern tropics should be able to support lizards much larger than what is observed today, or in the reverse, that Varanus priscus is much larger than what would be implied by the ambient temperature of its native range.
-In conclusion, it argued that Paleocene rainforests may not have been any hotter than those today and that the massive size of Titanoboa and V. priscus may instead be the result of lacking significant mammalian competition.
-Mark W. Denny, Brent L. Lockwood and George N. Somero also disagreed with Head's conclusion, noting that although this method is applicable to smaller poikilotherms, it is not constant across all size ranges.
+In conclusion, it argued that Paleocene rainforests may not have been any hotter than those today and that the massive size of Titanoboa and V. priscus may instead be the result of lacking significant competition from other animals, such as mammals.
+Mark W. Denny, Brent L. Lockwood, and George N. Somero also disagreed with Head's conclusion, noting that although this method is applicable to smaller poikilotherms, it is not constant across all size ranges.
 As thermal equilibrium is achieved through the relation between volume and surface area, they argue that the large size of Titanoboa coupled with the high temperatures proposed by Head et al. would mean that the animal would overheat easily if resting in a coiled up state.
 The authors conclude that several key factors influence the relationship between Titanoboa and the temperature of the area it inhabited.
-Varying posture could help it cool down if needed, basking behavior or heat absorption through the substrate are both unknown and the potentially semiaquatic nature of the animal creates additional factors to consider.
+Varying posture could help it cool down if needed, basking behavior or heat absorption through the substrate are both unknown and the potentially semi-aquatic nature of the animal creates additional factors to consider.
 Ultimately, Denny and colleagues argue that the nature of the giant snake renders it a poor indicator for the climate of the Paleocene and that the mean annual temperature must have been 4 to 6 C cooler than the current estimate.